 You may be given IV antibiotics before the procedure starts.

-under the collarbone and the groin.
+inserted under the collarbone and the groin.

 The anesthesiologist will monitor your heart rate, blood pressure, breathing, and

-which will breathe for you during the surgery.
+(ventilator).
+This will breathe for you during the surgery.

 A nurse will insert a catheter into your bladder to drain urine.

-Your surgeon will insert a transesophageal echocardiogram (TEE) probe into your esophagus
+Your surgeon will insert a transesophageal echocardiogram (TEE) probe into your esophagus.

-to view the valve function after repair.
+This is done to view the valve function after repair.

 A member of the surgical team will clean the skin over the surgical site with an antiseptic

-apart to expose the heart.
+to expose the heart.

 through your body by a cardiopulmonary bypass machine.